en de

 Probiotics contain beneficial bacteria that could support your gut.

-Some people take supplements to treat their unique symptoms, but do they work for leaky gut syndrome?
+Some people take dietary supplements to treat their unique symptoms, but do they work for leaky gut syndrome, as well?
 This is something you might question when dealing with inflammation, cramps, bloating, and painful indigestion.

 Any form of probiotic that contains active cultured strains typically supports gut health and treats a wide variety of gut-related problems.
 It’s important to choose the right supplement if you want to reduce leaky gut and suffer fewer side effects.